-Taken together, adherence to all separation distances, government regulations and industry best practices these measures will prevent intense and prolonged exposure to odours and will not pose a health risk.
-In fact, other than a few days required to spread manure nutrients on cropland, odour from barns and manure storage should barely even be noticed by residents due to the large separation distances.
+Taken together, adherence to all minimum separation distances (and in most cases even exceeded), compliance with government regulations and industry best practices will prevent intense and prolonged exposure to odours so that it will not pose a health risk.
+In fact, other than the few days required to spread manure nutrients on cropland, odour from the barns and earthen manure storage should barely be even noticed by residents due to the large separation distances.